yazz/VisualJS/README.md

 Yazz may be for you if you can answer 'yes' to the following:

-1. You want a simple way to build a database and share it with others
+1. You need to see what data your colleagues are working on
-2. You use Postgres 9+ or oracle 11g+ as a database
+2. You use Postgres or Oracle as your data store